What is a peer support group?

-A range of events aimed at bringing families together including Family Days Out and a Family Respite Weekend are held.
+A range of events aimed at bringing families together including Family Days Out are held.
 Additionally, families can access free tickets to circus shows, magic shows, and the Variety Christmas Party.
 We also host epilepsy information sessions, with leading neurologists and neuro-psychologists.

 PARENTS OF ADULTS WITH EPILEPSY